jzwolak/insilicalabs.ai/README.md

 ## Chatting

-Using Clojure's `*1` variable in the REPL you can easily hold a chat as follows.
+Using Clojure's `*1` variable in the REPL you can hold a chat as follows.

 ```
 => (def config {:openai-api-key (str/trim (slurp "openai-api-key.txt"))})